txt/fse16/index.md

 evolving area-- which means that software scientists have to be more alert to ethical issues that  other kinds of data scientists

-Points 1+2 means we must always be modeling, always checking old theories, never accepting the models from other people without due diligence.
+Points 4 means we must always be modeling, always checking old theories, never accepting the models from other people without due diligence.

-Point 3 means that human factors will always be intruding and confusing any trite mathematical characterization of the system (so forget any notion of data being generated from some simple stochastic data model-- we will have to hunt for that signal using a range of algorithmic tools or creative visualizations).
+And point 5 makes everything possible.

-If that sounds all too hard, then remember point 4.
 Naturalness is what makes it possible to understand software using simple models (which is [James Larus](https://www.youtube.com/watch?v=kO9OYnkeRTM)'s point).
 So, sure, sometimes, we need deep learning